Currently Documented Edition Signature and Seal Markings:

 [For illustration of seals, see the Seals article.]

-The designation WC5 is tentative since the order of publication after 1937 is conjectural and therefore is subject to change with additional information.
+The designation "WC5" is tentative since the order of publication the undated winter cards is conjectural and therefore is subject to change with additional information.

-It is so carefully carved that it is difficult at first to recognize that it is in fact printed using wooden blocks rather than with a machine press.
+It is so carefully carved that it is difficult at first to recognize that it is in fact printed with wooden blocks rather than with a machine press.

 Comparisons with other examples of small-capital text suggest that it is based on one of the styles of Rakusan’s own romaji handwriting.

 (A similar lettering style was used in the edition I version of "WC4", and both designs were probably closely contemporary.)

 "WC5" is without doubt the best known of the Rakusan winter card prints because of its publication in the Foster booklet (Foster n.d. p.3).

 Rakusan created a process set of at least sixteen sheets, each one showing a successive stage in the series of woodblock impressions used to print "WC5".